lakelaogai/lakelaogai.github.io/resume.md

 for Dell's "Power" series storage systems.

-*   Developing internationalized web user interfaces with React and Redux for frontend, SpringBoot framework for backend and Maven to tie the two together.
+*   Developing internationalized web user interfaces with React and Redux for frontend, SpringBoot framework to serve the application and Maven to tie the two together.
 *   Point of contact for all activities relating to integrating our team's portion of the UI with the parent application.
 Activities included triaging, debugging and writing solutions to resolve product defects